by Bob Burridge ©2020 (update of 2016 article)

 God gives government authority to maintain civil order to protect us against crime foreign and domestic.
 Civil crimes are those actions which defy our basic creation rights as citizens of a community.
 These were made clear in Eden even before the fall, and were built upon all through Scripture.

 – We have a God-given right to life.
-We were created to be the handiwork of God, made in his image.
+We were created to display the handiwork of God.
+We were made in his image.
 No government has the authority to take a life, except in cases spelled out in God’s word.
-That would include execution for capital crimes, and the defense of citizens against enemies when it becomes necessary to use deadly force (Genesis 9:6).
+That would include execution for capital crimes, and the defense of citizens against violent criminals and enemies when it becomes necessary to use deadly force (Genesis 9:6).

 Abortion is not an option.
 Biblically, every conceived human should be protected.
 Governments should not euthanize those who are depressed, too old, or too sick to function well.